elie91/Algo-Architecture-SystemDesign-Patterns/InterviewReady/1-Basics/readme.md

 * `Use error handling and recovery mechanisms`: Implementing error handling and recovery mechanisms can help to ensure that the system is able to handle unexpected events or failures in a consistent and predictable manner, minimizing the impact of these events on the overall system.

 * `Use version control and documentation`: Using version control and documentation can help to ensure that changes to the system are tracked and understood, which can help to maintain consistency over time.

+# Reliable System <a name="reliable"></a>

+In the context of systems design, a reliable system is one that can be trusted to perform its intended functions correctly and consistently.
+A reliable system should be able to handle a variety of inputs and workloads, and should produce accurate and consistent results.
+It should also be able to withstand failures or disruptions, and should be able to recover from them in a controlled and predictable manner.

+There are several factors that can contribute to the reliability of a system, including:

+* `Robust design`: A well-designed system is more likely to be reliable, as it will be able to handle a variety of inputs and workloads without breaking down or producing incorrect results.

+* `High quality components`: Using high quality components can help to ensure that the system is less likely to fail or produce incorrect results.

+* `Error handling and recovery mechanisms`: Implementing error handling and recovery mechanisms can help to ensure that the system is able to handle failures or disruptions in a controlled and predictable manner, minimizing the impact on the overall system.

+* `Testing and validation`: Thoroughly testing and validating the system can help to identify and fix any issues that could impact its reliability.

+* `Regular maintenance`: Regular maintenance and monitoring of the system can help to identify and fix any issues that may arise over time, helping to maintain its reliability.

+Reliability is an important property of any system, as it allows users to trust the system and have confidence in its results.
+Ensuring the reliability of a system is an important consideration in systems design.

+`Reliability` and `consistency` are similar, but not identical, concepts.
+In the context of systems design, reliability refers to the ability of a system to perform its intended functions correctly and consistently over time.
+A reliable system should be able to handle a variety of inputs and workloads, and should produce accurate and consistent results.
+It should also be able to withstand failures or disruptions, and should be able to recover from them in a controlled and predictable manner.

+Consistency, on the other hand, refers to the predictability and uniformity of a system's behavior.
+A consistent system is one that produces the same results for a given set of inputs, regardless of when or how those inputs are provided.

+Consistency is an important property of any system, as it allows users to trust the system and have confidence in its results.

+While consistency is a key factor in determining the reliability of a system, it is not the only factor.
+A system can be consistent, but not necessarily reliable, if it produces incorrect or inconsistent results.
+On the other hand, a reliable system should also be consistent, as it should produce the same results for a given set of inputs.

+# Master-Slave Architecture <a name='master-slave'></a>

+In a master-slave architecture, one machine or server (the master) is responsible for controlling and coordinating the work of one or more other machines or servers (the slaves).
+The master and slave systems are typically connected in a network, and the slaves are responsible for executing tasks and processing data as directed by the master.

+One common use case for a master-slave architecture is in `distributed systems`, where the master is responsible for distributing tasks or data to the slaves for processing.
+The slaves then execute the tasks and return the results to the master, which can then aggregate the results and provide them to the client.

+Master-slave architectures can provide several benefits, including:

+* `Improved performance`: By distributing the workload across multiple machines, a master-slave architecture can improve the overall performance of the system.

+* `High availability`: If one of the slaves fails, the master can redirect the workload to another slave, helping to ensure that the system remains available and operational.

+* `Ease of management`: The master can be used to manage and coordinate the work of the slaves, which can make the overall system easier to manage.

+However, there are also some potential drawbacks to using a master-slave architecture.
+For example, the system may be more vulnerable to failure if the master machine goes down, and it can be more complex to design and manage a system with multiple machines.

 # Microservices <a name="microservices"></a>